PerthCharern/LawCUWorkshop/README.md

 ## Tech & Law Bootcamp - LLBel Chulalongkorn University

-Code in this repository was used during the Tech & Law Bootcamp for the inaugural class of LLBel program at Chulalongkorn University.
+Code in this repository was used during the Tech & Law Bootcamp for the LLBel program at Chulalongkorn University.

 Students, please consult the code for your revision and reference.